hazelcast/hazelcast-reference-manual/src/HazelcastConfiguration/NetworkConfiguration.md

 #### discovery-strategies element

 The `discovery-strategies` element configures internal or external discovery strategies based on the Hazelcast Discovery SPI.
-For further information please refer to the Discovery SPI documentation and the vendor documentation of the used discovery strategy.
+For further information, please refer to the [Discovery SPI section](#discovery-spi) and the vendor documentation of the used discovery strategy.

 ##### AWSClient Configuration